Leonard Cohen: Book of Longing

-2008–2010 World Tour
+2008–2010 world tour

 2008 tour

-To recoup the money his ex-manager had stolen, Cohen embarked on his first world tour in 15 years.
-He said that being "forced to go back on the road to repair the fortunes of my family and myself ... [was] a most fortunate happenstance because I was able to connect… with living musicians.
-And I think it warmed some part of my heart that had taken on a chill."

-The tour began on May 11 in Fredericton, New Brunswick, and was extended until late 2010.
+To recoup the money stolen by his ex-manager, Cohen embarked on his first world tour in 15 years.
+He said the tour "warmed some part of my heart that had taken on a chill".
+The tour began on May 11, 2008, in Fredericton, New Brunswick, and was extended until late 2010.
 The schedule of the first leg in mid-2008 encompassed Canada and Europe, including performances at The Big Chill, the Montreal Jazz Festival, and on the Pyramid Stage at the 2008 Glastonbury Festival on June 29, 2008.
 His performance at Glastonbury was hailed by many as the highlight of the festival, and his performance of "Hallelujah" as the sun set received a rapturous reception and a lengthy ovation from a packed Pyramid Stage field.
 He also played two shows in London's O2 Arena.

 In Dublin, Cohen was the first performer to play an open-air concert at IMMA (Royal Hospital Kilmainham) ground, performing there on June 13, 14 and 15, 2008.
 In 2009, the performances were awarded Ireland's Meteor Music Award as the best international performance of the year.

 In September, October and November 2008, Cohen toured Europe, including stops in Austria, Ireland, Poland, Romania, Italy, Germany, France and Scandinavia.
 In March 2009, Cohen released Live in London, recorded in July 2008 at London's O2 Arena and released on DVD and as a two-CD set.
 The album contains 25 songs and is more than two and one-half hours long.
 It was the first official DVD in Cohen's recording career.